ghoneycutt/puppet-module-nscd/README.md

 service_provider
 ----------------
 String for value of the provider attribute of nscd service.
-If there is more than one service provider for your OS/Distribution, this allows to override the default.
+Specifying here will allow you to change the platform's default.

-- *Default': OS/Distribution dependent, for most, 'undef', taking the default service provider.
+- *Default*: 'USE_DEFAULTS'

 ## Global nscd.conf settings
 ---